Decision Closure Before Peace.

 This is not a medical frame.
 If the anxiety is clinical, acute, or personal-health related, the right help may be medical, therapeutic, or crisis support.

 It is also too heavy for low-consequence operational tasks.
-Not every unfinished item is a decision architecture problem.
+Not every unfinished item is an owner coaching problem.

 It is wrong when the missing piece is information.
 Sometimes the decision cannot close yet because the source, number, contract, or constraint has not been checked.